Coronavirus latest: Global death toll surpasses 10,000 | DW | 20.03.2020

 The German cities of Leverkusen and Freiburg have already implemented stricter measures than those announced by Merkel, and other regions may follow suit if people don't adhere to the advice of minimizing group activities.

-A number of state premiers, however, have admitted curfews and lockdowns would be a last resort, and something they would rather avoid.
+A number of state premiers, however, have admitted lockdowns would be a last resort, and something they would rather avoid.

 Read more: Will Germany impose a lockdown?